-Boat ownership and living in West Palm Beach go hand in hand.
+Yacht ownership and living in West Palm Beach, FL go hand in hand.
 If you own a boat or yacht, you know that it is quite an investment.
-We want to help you protect your investment, especially from pests that can threaten the value of your boat, such as termites and powderpost beetles.
+We want to help you protect your investment, especially from pests that can threaten the value of your boat or yacht, such as termites and powderpost beetles.

-These insects can come aboard and consume the wood on your vessel and create extensive damage.
+These wood destroying insects can come aboard and consume the wood on your vessel and create extensive damage.
 They can also be tricky to treat without damaging the boat, since it's not ideal to drill holes into a sea-faring vessel to apply termiticide foam.
 Here are a few things you should understand about these termites and beetles that infest Palm Beach, FL yachts.

 While these insects prefer to live in the ground, they can get inside boats.
 When they do, they will feed on soft wood, particularly near the water line or in areas of the boat where water has led to moisture damage.

 It can be difficult to detect subterranean termites in a boat because they stay out of sight and only provide subtle signs of their presence at first.
 Subterranean termites will most often affect boats and yachts stored in yards or dry docks, since these termites usually require soil contact via mud tubes to survive.
 The best way to identify their presence is to look for mud tubes connecting the soil to the boat or you may observe wood damage on your yacht.

 Drywood termites target hardwood.
 They eat tunnels through framing, cabinets, banisters, and more.
 If you have drywood termites on a boat in West Palm Beach, FL, you're likely to start noticing hard, dry termite droppings called termite frass littered on surfaces.
 You may also see the tiny kickout holes that drywood termites create.

 Drywood termites spread via swarms.
 Reproductive drywood termites, called alates, will swarm out of colonies during the year when conditions are right, usually in the summer.
 These flying termites will seek new areas of wood to create colonies, which is how they can end up in your boat.